Chaddos/random_quote_gen/README.md

-# Random-Quote-Generator
+This application makes use of a method called "AJAX" which makes API calls, display random quotes.

-App using API from http://forismatic.com/en/api/ to generate random quotes.
+Access website with this link: